hbradio/portfolio/content/resume.md

 ### Team Lead + Senior Software Engineer, [Genesys](https://www.genesys.com/genesys-cloud)
 *2017-present*

-I lead a team developing microservices for Genesys Cloud, a scalable cloud product.
+I lead an Agile team developing microservices for Genesys Cloud, a scalable cloud product.

-* Architect and develop services using Java 11 (Spring), DynamoDB, S3, and Redis
+* Architect and develop services in Java 11 (Spring) that interface with DynamoDB, S3, Kafka, and Redis
-* Own services through deployment with NewRelic, SumoLogic, and PagerDuty
+* Own our services through deployment and ensure high reliability using NewRelic, SumoLogic, and PagerDuty
-* Work closely with the product team to define new features for our roadmap; manage my team's Agile methodologies
+* Work closely with the product team to understand customer needs and define new features for our roadmap
 * Created a system to allow other teams to configure Flink and Hadoop with YAML to create records in Druid and ElasticSearch using data from any Kafka topic

 ### Co-founder, [Rovercode](https://rovercode.com/)